-What do shirataki noodles taste like?
+What do shirataki spaghetti noodles taste like?

 Where to buy shirataki noodles?

-Shirataki noodles can often be found in Asian stores and some traditional grocery chains.
+If you want to make this shirataki spaghetti recipe, Tofu shirataki noodles can often be found in Asian stores and some traditional grocery chains.
 I find my noodles at our local Walmart.
 Our Kroger does not carry them but they are available from their website.

 I find the noodles are very long and even when it’s cooked, it can be very hard to cut with a fork.
 I prefer to place them on a cutting board and halve them with a knife.